500 U.S. Cities Rated

 The Leading Cities Rating powered by Bright Cities, fosters the natural instinct cities have to collaborate and share best practices while achieving their ultimate goal of sustainability, resiliency, and equity– becoming a Smart City.

 The Leading Cities Rating is based on the input of experts from around the world and powered by Bright Cities’ disruptive platform for Smart City transformation.
-We use data science to analyze and score publicly available data and compare a city’s score with that of an “ideal city.”
-This “ideal city” is determined using the best results already achieved by a city in each of the 45 indicators analyzed.
-These indicators are divided into ten categories: Governance, Economy, Education, Entrepreneurship, Environment, Health, Mobility, Security, Technology and Energy.
+We use data science to analyze and score publicly available data and compare a city’s score with that of a “model city.”
+This “model city” is determined using the best results already achieved by a city in each of the 32 indicators analyzed.
+These indicators are divided into ten categories: Governance, Economy, Education, Entrepreneurship, Environment, Health, Mobility, Security, Technology and Urbanization.